Sprint Triathlon Training: What Is Zone 2 / Endurance?

 What is Zone 2 training?

-Zone 2 is a low to moderate-intensity zone, typically 60–70% of max heart rate or 56–75% of FTP.
+Zone 2 is a low to moderate-intensity zone, typically around 73–80% of max heart rate, 56–75% of FTP, and 87–94% of CSS swim speed (RPE 3–4).
 It’s known for improving aerobic efficiency and fat utilization.
+Use FLJUGA’s Training Calculators to set your pace, power, and heart rate zones.
+Try now.

 Why is Zone 2 important for sprint triathletes?